GENERATION OF METEOROLOGICAL LOADS

 SWG MODULE

 In many cases, the simple schemes and design rules detailed in the standards are not applicable for the analysis of more complex structures.
-In the case of wind loads, it may be justified to carry out computational simulations and/or experiments to define the steady-state wind pressure for the structure.
+In the case of wind loads, it may be justifiable to carry out computational simulations and/or experiments to define the steady-state wind pressure for the structure.

 Requirements / recommendations